PinkieBoi/personal-site/content/about/index.md

 +++
 date = '2025-03-04T19:45:53Z'
 # draft = true
-title = 'About'
+title = 'About Me'
 +++
 Odd little Scotsman with a passion for tech and FOSS.
-I'm currently learning python and web development
+I like playing with encryption and am currently learning python and web development.

-Can occasionally be found barking at traffic..
+Can occasionally be found barking at traffic...